 The Law applies regardless of the physical location of the members; the members don’t all have to be in the same room at the same time for it to be considered a "meeting" under the Law.
 Therefore, a phone conversation between a quorum of the members is a "meeting" for purposes of the law.
 Furthermore, time likely is also not a factor.
 If a conversation occurs over a period of time (for instance in a string of emails) that conversation may still amount to a "meeting" under the Law.
 This is why public bodies should generally avoid the use of group emails.

 Not necessarily.
-The law does not prohibit members of a public body from assembling at social functions, conventions, conferences, training programs, press conferences, media events, or otherwise gathers, provided that the members refrain from discussing specific business of the public body that they expect to take up at a later time.
+The law does not prohibit a quorum of members of a public body from assembling at social functions, conventions, conferences, training programs, press conferences, media events, or otherwise gathers, provided that the members refrain from discussing specific business of the public body that they expect to take up at a later time.
 1 V.S.A. § 310(3)(C).
 The Law also allows a quorum of the members of a public body to talk about routine administrative matters (such as scheduling meetings) outside of a meeting.

 The following does not constitute a "meeting" for purposes of the law: "any communication, including in-person or through e-mail, telephone, or teleconferencing, between members of a public body for the purpose of scheduling a meeting, organizing an agenda, or distributing materials to discuss at a meeting, provided that: (i) no other business of the public body is discussed or conducted; and (ii) such communication that results in written or recorded information shall be available for inspection and copying under the Public Records Act."
 1 V.S.A. § 310(2).